woodruffw/screenfetch-c/README.md

 It has not yet been tested on any BSD distro.
 Therefore, I currently advise against using screenfetch-c on *BSD, even if it does compile successfully.
 However, it is up to you.

 There are only a few select sections that still require work.
 They are listed here:
-- DE/WM/WM Theme/GTK detection is not complete on *BSD or Linux.
-As a result, they will appear as 'Unknown' in output (unless specified in manual mode).
+- GPU detection is not implemented on Linux or BSD (appears as "Unknown").
 - Distro detection is not 100% complete, although it's close.
 If screenfetch-c fails to detect a specific distro, try running it with the -D [distro] flag.
-- Package detection requires more in-depth testing.
+- Package detection requires more in-depth testing on OS X (testing for MacPorts/Fink).

 ### Installing screenfetch-c: